HermanBide/assessment/EXPLANATION.md

 ## Instruction to run code
-fork from the repo, copy code and paste in terminal.
-Using this version of yarn 1.22.19 and node v14.19.3 installed. run yarn start in command line
+fork from the repo, copy code and paste in terminal. ensure you have this version of yarn 1.22.19 and node v14.19.3 installed. run yarn start in command line

 ## My Approach logic/style